Late surge lifts Bucks past Celtics, into second place in East - NewsBreak

 Antetokounmpo split a pair of free throws to put Milwaukee ahead with 1:31 left, and Holiday’s tip-in with a minute remaining increased the gap to three.

-After a lengthy delay while officials reviewed if a missed 3-point attempt by Boston’s Jaylen Brown drew rim, the Celtics’ Daniel Theis missed a wide-open look at the rim.
-Antetokounmpo added another free throw, and then George Hill punctuated Milwaukee’s final home game of the regular season with a strip of Brown and fastbreak bucket on the other end.
+After a lengthy delay while officials reviewed whether a missed 3-point attempt by Boston’s Jaylen Brown drew rim, the Celtics’ Daniel Theis missed a wide-open look at the rim.
+Antetokounmpo added another free throw, and then George Hill punctuated Milwaukee’s final home game of the regular season with a strip of Brown and fast-break bucket on the other end.

 Brown recorded a triple-double of 22 points, 11 assists and 10 rebounds, while Theis added another 22 points in the loss.

-Milwaukee is now in the driver’s seat for the No. 2 seed with road games remaining Friday at Detroit and Sunday at Cleveland.
+Milwaukee is now in the driver’s seat for the No. 2 seed, with games remaining Friday at Detroit and Sunday at Cleveland.
 Boston, up by a half-game on the Philadelphia 76ers (49-31), ends its regular season on Sunday in Memphis.

 Comments / 0

-Note: EditorsNote: Swaps words in 5th graf, other edits